nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![LinkingCancelled](images/LinkingCancelled.png)

 Examples:
-* `1` links the 1st client in the shown list of clients
+* `1` links the 1st client in the shown list of clients.
-* `0` cancels the linking operation and returns to the project list
+* `0` cancels the linking operation and returns to the project list.

 [<small>Back to top</small>](#table-of-contents)